alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-waste.markdown

 If you haven't heard back from the EA within 30 days of submitting your application, email askshipments@environment-agency.gov.uk.

-You’ll have between 1 and 3 years to ship your goods before your ‘notification control’ expires - you’ll be told how long it lasts.
+You’ll have 1 to ship your goods before your ‘notification control’ expires.

+[Question for SME: Does pre-consent only apply to imports?
+It says 'receive in the guidance.]

 ###Fees